Semere2015/alx-low_level_programming/0x00-hello_world/README.md

-this is my first c programming
+this is a c hello world program